nickyiliwang0000/h/react-and-firebase/lifecycles.md

 <!-- Student takeaway: -->
 <!--Student will be able to:
 - Know the difference between mounting and unmounting to the DOM
-- Name four useful lifecycle methods (constructor, render, componentDidMount, componentWillUnmount)
+- Name four useful lifecycle methods (constructor, render, componentDidMount)
 - Know which lifecycle methods are called when a component is mounted to the DOM (constructor, render, componentDidMount) -->